beyarkay/genghis/README.md

 (work in progress)

 ## TODO
-* Setup AJAX properly to only load map.html when changes have happened
-* Migrate judge.update_html() to javascript
-* Flesh out the combat system
-* Automatically start the battleserver every hour through crontab, and automate this in the init.sh
-* Migrate all the host's bot files to a separate directory
 * Add in a difference checking between the bots
 * Add an easy-setup system
 * Add a walkthrough for how everything connects and making your first bot